pingidentity/terraform-provider-pingone/docs/resources/verify_policy.md

 ### Read-Only

 - `created_at` (String) Date and time the verify policy was created.
+- `default` (Boolean) Specifies whether this is the environment's default verify policy.
 - `id` (String) The ID of this resource.
 - `updated_at` (String) Date and time the verify policy was updated.
 Can be null.